 Outlook for the Akroma Property

 On November 8, 2016, Pelangio announced an option and joint venture agreement with Roscan Minerals Corporation ("Roscan"), to jointly advance the Dormaa Project.
-Based on a preliminary work plan approved by the Pelangio and Roscan for the first year following the Effective Date, expenditures of approximately $300,000 are planned to be made for expanded gold-in-soil geochemical surveys, prospecting, and approximately 3,000 metres of reverse circulation and air core or rotary air blast drilling, to be completed by Pelangio at the Dormaa property.
+Based on a preliminary work plan approved by Pelangio and Roscan, expanded gold-in-soil geochemical surveys, prospecting, and approximately 3,000 metres of reverse circulation and air core or rotary air blast drilling, to be completed by Pelangio at the Dormaa property.
+RosCan has the right to assume operatorship when it has successfully earned a 50% interest in the Project.